CGRoffcialcode/Controlled-Matrix/README.md

 ###### (Hints)
 ###### Pressing v genereats a video in 4K
 ###### CTRL + SHIFT + ALT for chanigng colour
-###### There are tweleve variaints of colours, (Green, Red, Blue, Yellow, Magenta, CYan, White, Gray, Light Blue, Orange, Pink, Mixed, Mixed v2  (scrolls through the variaints one by one at a set pace in menu) )
+###### There are tweleve variaints of colours, (Green, Red, Blue, Yellow, Magenta, CYan, White, Gray, Light Blue, Orange, Pink, Glitchm Mixed, Mixed v2  (scrolls through the variaints one by one at a set pace in menu) )

 * This is how Controlled Matrix works!
 Now, you can choose between a screensaver, and a wallpaper